This is the multi-page printable view of this section. Click here to print.

 - HDD: General volume

-- SSD/HDD_KMS: Additional encrypted volume using Samsung Cloud Platform KMS (Key Management System) encryption key
+- SSD/HDD_KMS: Additional encrypted volume using Samsung Cloud Platform KMS (Key Management System) encryption keys

-- Encryption can only be applied when created, and cannot be changed after creation
+- Encryption can be applied only at initial creation and cannot be changed afterward

-- Using the SSD_KMS disk type may cause performance degradation
+- Performance degradation occurs when using the SSD_KMS disk type

-- SSD_MultiAttach: Volume that can be connected to two or more servers
+- SSD_MultiAttach: Volume that can be attached to more than one server

-- For more information on Block Storage types, refer to Creating Block Storage
+- For details on each Block Storage type, see Create Block Storage

-Keypair Required Select the authentication method for the Launch Configuration - Server authentication information to access the server created by creating an Auto-Scaling Group with the Launch Configuration
+Keypair Required Select the user authentication method for the Launch Configuration - Server authentication information for accessing the servers created by generating an Auto-Scaling Group with a Launch Configuration

-- Refer to Creating a Keypair for how to create a new Keypair
+- Refer to Create Keypair for how to create a new Keypair

 - Alma Linux: almalinux